michelemartone/dabo/README.md

  * you run it: `./dabo.sh $MYTEST`
    getting PASS / FAIL info for each test
  * path invocation of `$MYTEST` shall be relative
- * you can run many, e.g.: `./dabo.sh $TEST1 $TEST2`
+ * you can run many, e.g.: `./dabo.sh $TEST1 $TEST2 ...`
- * such test scripts shall be portable to any other testing facility
+ * such test scripts can be very portable (e.g. run stand-alone)

 ## DABO caution notes
  * DABO performs no chroot or permissions downgrade
+ * DABO uses a timeout: if too short, might leave test files around
  * DABO copies test each supplied directory, script, and input to a temporary directory under /dev/shm, then destroys it.
  * run tests of other people using a shared restricted account !!!